databendcloud/databend-icons/README.md

      fill: rgb(1, 14, 41);
   }

- his css is just an example, you can play with it
+ This css is just an example, you can play with it
 ```